 The Netherlands Organisation for Scientific Research (NWO) has awarded a grant to Dr R.A.
-Hut of the Centre for Behaviour and Neuroscience (Faculty of Mathematics and Natural Sciences) in Groningen for developing highly sensitive, innovative microscope technology.
+Hut of the Centre for Behaviour and Neuroscience (Faculty of Science and Engineering) in Groningen for developing highly sensitive, innovative microscope technology.
 With this new technology, Roelof Hut is able to chart the network of clock genes and nerve cells that biological clock cells use to regulate our day-night rhythm.
 It marks cell functions in colours and makes clock proteins luminescent by combining spinning-disk fluorescence microscopy with single-photon luciferase imaging.

 The grant is part of the Investment Subsidy NWO Medium programme.
 The programme funds equipment and facilities which are too expensive for individual research groups.
 In addition to Dr Hut’s grant, five other grants were awarded.

 Prof. Jacquelien Scherpen, Director of the Groningen Engineering Center, at the Faculty of Science and Engineering (UG), has been voted Engineer of the Year 2023 by the expert jury.
 She received the Prince Friso Engineering Award 2023 yesterday, 15...

 On March 15, 2023, the Slovak University of Technology in Bratislava awarded the title of "Doctor honoris causa" to Nobel laureate Ben Feringa from the Stratingh Institute for Chemistry (University of Groningen).